canvaspixels/courgette/README.md

 ## Setup your config file and copy the sample file structure

-1. Add to scripts in package json: `"uitests": "rm -rf uiTestResult && mkdir uiTestResult && node node_modules/cucumber-protractor/index.js",`
-2. Copy the sample file structure `cp -R node_modules/cucumber-protractor/ui-tests .`
+1. Copy the sample file structure `cp -R node_modules/cucumber-protractor/ui-tests .`
-3. Copy the sample config `cp node_modules/cucumber-protractor/sample-conf.js conf.js`
+2. Copy the sample config `cp node_modules/cucumber-protractor/sample-conf.js conf.js`
-4. Add `uiTestResult` (or whatever you set in your conf.js) to your .gitignore file
+3. Add `uiTestResult` (or whatever you set in your conf.js) to your .gitignore file

 ## Step Definitions